 Wedge has been revived!
-With the real possibility that we’ll soon be emancipated from the oppressive control of the pandemic, we are happy to announce that we have begun to schedule projects once again.
+As we reset, moving through the oppressive control of the pandemic, we are happy to announce that we have begun to schedule projects once again.
 We are also excited about our completely re-configured space.
 In collaboration with Lindsey Dorr-Niro, we’ve devised a space plan which allows viewers outside to see into and through the space from three sides, 24 hours a day.
 From now on, we’ll be able to offer the public a more connected, proximate experience to the art work inside, whether by intention or simply by chance.

 See you soon.

 Wedge, 1448 W. Howard St. Chicago, IL 60626

 Medium: Site-specific installation project - black line tape, approx. 2000 digital photos prints (11in by 17in)

 Dimensions: the size of the Wedge Projects space

 I look around my studio.
 Old, dusted ceiling structures, walls and columns with accumulated thick layers of paints, and gaps between the walls and floor: They were the surfaces of the space that did not exist to me before, even though they worked as parts of the building I was in.
 Perhaps it was because how I experienced them was not direct enough to apprehend their presence and endurance.
 In every corner of the space, now I began to see presences that remained unnoticed.